bovcontrol/internetofcows/README.md

 ↓↓↓↓ READ THIS TEXT BELOW FIRST    ↓↓↓↓

-This is the demo project for demonstrate internet of cows BovControl's API.
-This example take usage of Wearable API.
+This is the demo project to show internet of cows BovControl's API.
+This example shows the usage of the Wearable API.
+The Wearable API's purpose is to track a single animal: one device -> one animal.

 For more info about the project, take a look in the [internet of cows project page](http://internetofcows.org).

 ## REQUIREMENTS
 ### Access your terminal
-If you use Mac press ``Command key (⌘) + SPACE KEY``, type ``terminal`` and then press RETURN KEY.
+If you use a Mac: press ``Command key (⌘) + SPACE KEY``, type ``terminal`` and then press RETURN KEY.

 ### Install [VirtualBox](https://www.virtualbox.org)
 Download: https://www.virtualbox.org/wiki/Downloads